 When to Use Mash Out

 The best time to use mash out is when you want to raise the mash temperature to halt enzymatic activity.
-This helps prevent further sugar conversion and ensures a consistent and predictable sugar profile for fermentation.
+This helps prevent further sugar conversion and enhances a consistent and predictable sugar profile for fermentation.

 When to Use Sparge

 The best time to use sparge in brewing is when you want to extract as much sugar as possible from the grain.
-This ensures higher wort yields and potentially stronger beers.
+This enhances higher wort yields and potentially stronger beers.
 It means there will be enough sugar for the yeast to work on and produce beer with high alcohol content.

 Which Is Better: Sparge vs Mash Out?